sampayne/hate-speech/README.md

 Example first lines with the label `hateful`:

 ```
-text	label
+text	label confidence
-This is some text	hateful
+This is some text	hateful 4
 ```

 Run `python /ve/main.py` to run all models